-Retail Distribution Business-On February 16, 2018, we entered into a definitive agreement with S2K to combine NorthStar Securities with S2K to create Colony S2K.
-It is expected that ColonyS2K will distribute both the current and future investment products sponsored by Colony NorthStar and S2K as well as third-party sponsored products.
-The Proposed Transaction closed on April 30, 2018.
+Retail Distribution Business-On April 30, 2018, the Company combined NorthStar Securities, the Company's captive broker-dealer platform that raises capital in the retail market, with a third party joint venture partner, S2K, to form Colony S2K.
+Colony S2K will distribute both the current and future investment products sponsored by the Company and S2K as well as third party sponsored products.